disregardfiat/hive_previews/README.md

 # hive_previews

+Since Hive content can generally be assembled 100% client side, we've built a static site.
+But, we've found 2 uses for generating dynmaic content.
+The first is to generate meta content for robots ( SEO and Link Previews ).
+The Second is to generate a manifest / service worker for DLUX dApp content so dApps can have nearly all the bells and whistles of the modern browser.

+## Robots and Previews

 Run this service on your static hive frontend and shunt HEAD requests and bot user agents to this service instead of serving static files.

+Since these routes should only be accesible by upstream rules... you should only have to configure the upstream.

 Sample NGINX Directives